 Within NeuroRestore, a new generation of symptomatic drugs is being developed for the treatment of cognitive dysfunction (memory disorders) in Alzheimer's disease.
 The company initiated the first clinical trial with the primary drug candidate in Neuro-Restore, ACD856, in late 2019.
-The study was completed on schedule in the second quarter of 2020, with results showing that ACD856 was well-suited for further clinical development.
+The study, known as a "SAD" study, was completed on schedule in the second guarter of 2020, with results showing that ACD856 was well-suited for further clinical development.
 Consequently, continued clinical trials could be initiated at the end of 2020, also according to plan.
-In the third quarter of 2021 the MAD study was also initiated and both of these studies, which are part of the phase I program for the drug candidate, have the primary purpose of assessing safety and tolerability in humans.
+In the third guarter of 2021 the MAD study was also initiated and both of these studies, which are part of the phase I program for the drug candidate, have the primary purpose of assessing safety and tolerability in humans.
+Interim data from the MAD study show that ACD856 crosses the blood-brain barrier well and can be measured in the spinal fluid - these important data support further clinical development work.
 ACD857 is in the research phase and also has the primary indication of cognitive dysfunction/Alzheimer's disease.
+New preclinical data within the NeuroRestore platform presented in January 2022 also show positive effects on mitochondrial function, which is disrupted in neurodegenerative diseases such as Alzheimer's.